New Student Orientation Placement Testing

 New Student Orientation Advising

-The advising component of NSO also provides each student with an individual interview with an NSO advisor in order to discuss the student's educational plans.
+The advising component of NSO also provides each student with an individual interview with an NSO adviser in order to discuss the student's educational plans.
 The program also familiarizes students and families with Penn State's wide range of degree programs, acquaints them with the campus and its procedures, and helps students select courses for their first semester of study.

 The information provided here is intended to give students an indication of when they can expect to receive an invitation from the Division of Undergraduate Studies (DUS) to participate in NSO.